 |3.5mm Jack (Aux)||No||Yes|

-As you can see from the spec comparison, the Galaxy S9+ is superior to the iPhone X. The Galaxy S9+ boasts some impressive specs, and not to mention how good it looks.
+As you can see from the spec comparison, the Galaxy S9+ has several advantages over the iPhone XS.
+The Galaxy S9+ boasts some impressive specs, and not to mention how good it looks.
 The Galaxy S9+ has significant increases in camera quality over previous Galaxy models including variable aperture (how much light is let into the sensor when you're taking pictures) which helps greatly in low-light situations.
-With specs such as an octa-core processor, double the RAM of the iPhone X, nearly 30% more battery capacity, a higher PPI, the phone being more water-resistant, and the fact it has both a fingerprint sensor and facial recognition, it should be a no-brainer that the Galaxy S9+ is the clear winner when it comes to hardware.
+With specs such as an octa-core processor, more RAM than the iPhone X, over 30% more battery capacity, a higher PPI, and the fact it has both a fingerprint sensor and facial recognition, it should be a no-brainer that the Galaxy S9+ is the clear winner when it comes to hardware.

-In fact, check out my phone comparisons from previous years: Apple iPhone 6 vs Samsung Galaxy S5 vs LG G3 vs HTC One (M8) spec comparison - You'll see that the iPhone 6 doesn't win a single category other than the "Dimensions/Weight" category with being 1 mm thinner and 0.45 oz lighter than the Galaxy S5.
+In fact, check out my phone comparisons from previous years to see how dominate Samsung has been over Apple in the past: Apple iPhone 6 vs Samsung Galaxy S5 vs LG G3 vs HTC One (M8) spec comparison - You'll see that the iPhone 6 doesn't win a single category other than the "Dimensions/Weight" category with being 1 mm thinner and 0.45 oz lighter than the Galaxy S5.

-You can also check out my latest phone spec comparison that I wrote in September of 2015: Apple iPhone 6s vs Samsung Galaxy S6 vs LG G4 vs HTC One (M9)
+You can also check out another phone spec comparison that I wrote in September of 2015: Apple iPhone 6s vs Samsung Galaxy S6 vs LG G4 vs HTC One (M9)

 4. The Google Play™ Store

 The Google Play Store is fantastic.
 It is well laid out, extremely user-friendly, and offers about any type of app that you can think of.
-Their latest layout change to a very nice UI when you click on an app in the Play Store (that you can see with the right-most "Instagram" picture above) is beautiful.
+They use a very simplistic UI which is beautiful.
 It's easy to read, they show the users what they want to see, and it's visually appealing.
 I have used both the Google Play Store and the Apple App Store quite a bit.
-Apple just recently updated their App Store with iOS 11.
-They're both very good app stores -- better than Amazon's App Store that's for sure.
+They're both very good app stores -- better than Amazon's App Store, that's for sure.

 That's not where the advantage comes in for Android, however.
 The advantage here is that submitting an app to the Google Play Store is much easier than going through the Apple App Store.
 Yes, that is because Apple goes through a tedious process of checking your app that you are submitting to make sure it follows their guidelines.
 This may prevent malware from being downloaded via an app, but that's not even half of it.
 Apple will deny your app from getting into the app store if you do something as silly as using their "chevron" symbol incorrectly.
 Trust me, I've seen it happen.
 So, no, it's not just about preventing malware... it's about making your app perfect in Apple's eyes.